 What do I include in my GDPR cookie banner?

 One of the most important requirements of the GDPR is that if your site uses non-functional cookies, you should show your visitors a Cookie consent banner on the website notifying them about your website’s cookie usage, and you should add a Cookie Policy in which all of the used cookies are explained.
-You can read more about this aspect here.
-But what requirements are there to a Cookie consent banner?
+But what requirements are there for a cookie consent banner?

 The cookie consent banner should at least contain: